-That’s why, when we released our State of Medical Device Product Development and Quality Management Report, readers were surprised to discover most medical device companies wouldn’t be prepared in the event of an unannounced audit.
+That’s why, when the State of Medical Device Product Development and Quality Management Report was released, readers were surprised to discover most medical device companies wouldn’t be prepared in the event of an unannounced audit.

-In particular, we found one of the most striking dividing lines between the prepared and unprepared was the use of best-in class-tools.
-Our research found that 40% of companies that invest in quality tools say they’re very confident they could pass a surprise audit; fewer than 20% of companies using legacy tools feel the same.
+In particular, one of the most striking dividing lines between the prepared and unprepared was the use of best-in class-tools.
+Findings revealed that 40% of companies that invest in quality tools say they’re very confident they could pass a surprise audit; fewer than 20% of companies using legacy tools feel the same.

 In this post, we’ll explore possible ramifications of being caught unprepared for unannounced audits and inspections and actionable steps quality managers can take to not only survive these harrowing events, but thrive when it matters most.

 The stakes are high if caught unprepared during an audit.
 It can take months to recover.
 If remediation efforts require the help of outside consultants, costs and timelines can soar.
 Risks can be even greater for FDA inspections, which can carry punitive measures that range from citations and fines to product recalls and potentially even litigation.

 From 2007 to 2017, there was a 46% increase in the number of device inspections per year.
 With inspections on the rise, preparation becomes even more important.

 If FDA finds a non-compliant process during an inspection—announced or unannounced—you will be issued a 483 Form.

 A medical device facility may receive a 483 observation, FDA says:

 When in the investigator’s judgment, conditions or practices observed would indicate that any food, drug, device or cosmetic has been adulterated or is being prepared, packed, or held under conditions whereby it may become adulterated or rendered injurious to health.